 In this age of information when every news, every information about any topic is just a click away, courtesy internet, Indians are definitely making good use of this opportunity.
 From the run-up to the commonwealth games, to the analysis of the Exit Polls; from discussions about the Women’s Reservation Bill to the effects of Nuclear Liability Bill on the common people; we do it all.

 We just don’t question anymore, but have the solutions ready with us.
 We have a vision too.
 Gone are the days when we would just sit back and let the politicians deal with the country the way they wanted to.
 Now, well informed as we are; if we are not satisfied, we question – we demand – we participate – we act.
-And for once, we know that the power is with us and we can make the change we want to see!FLAG THIS POST
+And for once, we know that the power is with us and we can make the change we want to see!REPORT THIS POST